 Core Group Courses

-Advanced Constitutional Law & Interpretation (2 credits)
+Advanced Constitutional Law and Interpretation (2 credits)

 Comparative Constitutional Law (2-3 credits)